seandstewart/bardly/pending/romances/pericles/11-player.md

 Is left to govern.
 Bear you it in mind,
 Old Helicanus goes along behind.
 Well-sailing ships and bounteous winds have brought
-This king to Tarsus,-think his pilot thought;
+This king to Tarsus,--think his pilot thought;
-So with his steerage shall your thoughts grow on,-
+So with his steerage shall your thoughts grow on,--
 To fetch his daughter home, who first is gone.
 Like motes and shadows see them move awhile;
 Your ears unto your eyes I'll reconcile.